dev-mdirfan/textutils-react/README.md

 ## Project Features

+`textutils` : A text semantic checker and manipulator / analyzer.

-`textutils` is a text analyze web app using react.js.
+- It is a text analyze web app using react.js.

-- how many numbers of words, characters, lines, sentences.
-- Capitalize / Lower Case / Upper Case
+1. Capitalize / Lower Case / Upper Case
-- Space remove.
+2. Remove extra spaces and tabs

-1. Text to speech using react-speech
+3. Text to speech using react-speech
+4. How many numbers of words, characters, lines, sentences.
-2. Find and replace
+5. Find and replace
-3. Remove extra spaces

 **Tech Stacks**:

 - Bootstrap 5
+- React
--
+- React Router DOM

 ## Available Scripts